-Everything in this Handbook is subject to change pending guidelines and protocols in place regarding COVID-19.
+Everything in this Handbook is subject to change pending continuing guidelines and protocols in place regarding COVID-19 or other infectious diseases.

 We recognize that without support and relationship the path to sobriety can often seem insurmountable.
 At Grace House we hope to walk alongside you as you work toward your personal recovery and to offer you relational support and care.
 We believe that with commitment and a safe structured environment you will be successful in your efforts to rebuild your life and we recognize the strength and courage you have already shown in progressing this far.